Fedeorlandau/better-qr-code-generator/README.md

 ### Outputs
 Need to contain the required parameters on the workflow file.

-- `QR_DATA` The base64 encoded representation of the QR Code
+- `base64` The base64 encoded representation of the QR Code
-- `QR_TEXT` The ascii text representation of the QR Code
+- `text` The ascii text representation of the QR Code

 ### Use a text outputted from the other action as input